NoriSte/reactjsday-2019-testing-course/book/waiting-for-ajax-request.md

 - contract with the server

-The first one is the subject of the all the E2E tests, the second one is the subject for the [visual regression tests](visual-regression-testing.md) (we are going to speak about it later), but we need to concentrate on the last one.
+The first one is the subject of the all the E2E tests, the second one is the subject for the [visual regression tests](visual-regression-testing.md), but we need to concentrate on the last one.
 A lot of times the front-end stops working because of a misaligned communication with the back-end.

 ### AJAX request waiting